Four Days of Romance and Fun in Puerto Rico

-After dinner, take the time to explore San Juan’s nightlife.
-Get your dance shoes ready and move to the rhythms of salsa, bachata, merengue, reaggetón, and house music.
-Stop by nightclubs like Fifty Eight at the iconic La Concha Resort and club Vibra Bar & Lounge, or you can explore La Placita de Santurce, a more laid back environment with lots of street dancing and bar hopping opportunities.
+After your intimate picnic, take the time to explore San Juan’s nightlife.
+You can get your dance shoes ready and move to the rhythms of salsa, bachata, merengue, reggaetón, and house music.
+Stop by nightclubs like Fifty Eight at the iconic La Concha Resort and club Vibra Bar & Lounge, or explore La Placita de Santurce, a more laid-back environment with lots of street dancing and bar hopping opportunities.

 Day 2: Meet love on the eastside